-Any student may request to undertake independent work after the completion of her freshman year.
+Students may request to undertake independent work after their freshman year.
 A maximum of eight credits of such work can be elected in the sophomore and junior years, usually at the 295 level.
 Seniors may take a flexible range of credits of independent study at either the 295 or 395 levels.
 In all, a maximum of 16 credits of independent study can be included in the 128 credits required for graduation.
+Note that 300-level independent work cannot be applied toward the 12 credits of 300-level work required for the Anthropology major.

 Independent Study Requirements

-There are no formal requirements for independent studies in the Department of Sociology and Anthropology.
-These courses are intended to be flexible to cover a range of possible individual projects.
-However, the department wholeheartedly endorses the suggestions for initiating and completing an independent study included on this site.
-In the case of an independent study with a view to submitting a thesis, students must meet a more stringent set of requirements.
+Independent study courses are flexible in order to accommodate a range of projects.
+We nevertheless offer the following suggestions for initiating and completing an independent study.
+In the case of an independent study that is designed to become a thesis, students must meet a more stringent set of requirements.
 These are laid out in the thesis section of this website.

 Initiating and Completing an Independent Study